randiPalguna/Algorithm/README.md

 # Algorithm
-List of Algorithms in C/C++ Programming Language
+List of Algorithms in C++ Programming Language